damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

   <iframe src="https://www.youtube.com/embed/3A8mdJl_icM" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

-## Overview: Continuous Delivery with GitLab and Kubernetes (1 min)
+## Overview
 {:.no_toc}

-GitLab is the leading single tenant development platform that covers 100% of your software development lifecycle.
-It connects every step of your worklfow, helping you bring modern applications from idea to production, quickly and reliably.

-Today, modern software development teams are working to achieve a state of continuous delivery so that they can deliver value to their customers in any competitive climate.
-It’s important to remember that the goal of continuous delivery is not just about automating your deployments, it’s also about identifying bottlenecks in your deployment process and streamlining those over time.
-Architecting for Continuous Delivery requires smaller codebases, version control for everything, automated testing, support for complex build and deploy configurations, and finally end-to-end visibility and traceability so you can work to improve your software development process over time.
+Today, modern software development teams need version control for everything, automated testing, support for complex build and deploy configurations, and end-to-end visibility and traceability so they can work to improve their software development process over time.
+But for most teams, getting this tooling right is incredibly difficult.

-Getting this right will allow your team to quickly get an idea into production, get fast feedback, and rapidly iterate towards a better product.
-But for most teams, setting up continuous delivery systems is incredibly difficult.
-We built GitLab to make continuous delivery more accessible to all teams.
-In the next 20 minutes, I’ll show you how teams use our platform to streamline their software supply chain, reduce cycle time, and continuously deliver great software.
+GitLab provides the most efficient platform for software development and delivery, covering the entire lifecycle from idea to production.

 This demonstration will highlight [GitLab’s single platform for the full software development lifecycle](https://about.gitlab.com/direction/#scope), from idea to production, through chat, issues, planning, merge request, CI, CD, measurement, and monitoring.